backamblock/slickstack-installer/README.md

 # ATTENTION

 * Translation in slickstack only works for few select languages!
-* you need to install your shop and make first setup in english/german no matter what!
+* you MUST install your shop and make first setup in english/german no matter what!
-* and you need to keep the site slugs english/german, like they are created by stock wp/woo
+* you MUST keep the site slugs english/german, like they are created by stock wp/woo
 * install woocommerce in english/german or cart pages will be cached!
+* if you set any other language than officially supported, it WILL break your site!
+* supported languages can change over time, check slickstack official repo